 Portishead formed in 1991 in Bristol, named after the nearby town of the same name, eight miles west of Bristol.
 Portishead consists of Geoff Barrow, Beth Gibbons, and Adrian Utley.
 Their debut album, Dummy, was met with critical acclaim in 1994.
 Two other studio albums were issued: Portishead in 1997 and Third in 2008.
 Landon Murray has compiled the top ten of his favourite Portishead tracks.
 Enjoy!

-8. Wandering Star, Dummy: This song is just awesome.
+8. Wandering Star, Dummy: This song is just incredible.
 It has a kind of an off-kilter club feel to it.
 The beat and the use of turntables ultimately prove to be a success.
 It makes the song a little sexier, and it's more danceable than nearly everything else in their catalogue.
 One of the best things about this band is the obvious overtones of their sound.
-They can try many different things, but even as all of that works, it still sounds like Portishead.
-They just keep on growing with the music, and more importantly, the skill level at which the play keeps growing.
+They can try many different things, but it still sounds like Portishead even as all of that works.
+They keep on growing with the music, and more importantly, the skill level at which the play keeps growing.
 Now, this is still off the debut album, but even twenty years after, there aren't many bands who have even caught up to them.

-7. We Carry On, Third: The production value on this album, and this song in particular, is impeccable.
+7. We Carry On, Third: The production value on this album, and this song, in particular, is impeccable.
 This album came out over a decade after the second release, but they only got better.
 A lot better.
-It's a true test of a great artist when you can make it look easy, and while I haven't seen them live, the hours I've spent watching videos of them online clearly demonstrate that they conquer all and make it look easy.
-This song is one of the best examples of the complexity of the music and how they manage to perfectly craft all of the intricate elements of the music.
+It's an actual test of a great artist when you can make it look easy, and while I haven't seen them live, the hours I've spent watching videos of them online clearly demonstrate that they conquer all and make it look easy.
+This song is one of the best examples of the music's complexity and how they manage to craft all of the music's intricate elements perfectly.

-4. The Rip, Third: This song to me has a beautiful plot.
-A lonely, solitary man sitting in a boat.
-Nothing particularly exciting is happening, but underneath, something hungry is lurking.
-The slow burn and build of the music only helps to make the unknown more horrible.
+4. The Rip, Third: This song to me has a beautiful plot—a lonely, solitary man sitting in a boat.
+Nothing inspiring is happening, but underneath, something hungry is lurking.
+The slow burn and build of the music only help to make the unknown more horrible.
 The man slowly starts to drift down through the depths of the dark, mysterious ocean.
 Along his way, he sees creatures both beautiful and uncertain.
 They are not impressed by him.
 The fact is, they don't even bother with it.
 They continue living their life, quietly in the ocean.
-The ending of the song creeps up to us, and a giant octopus appears to take whatever food he can find.
+The song's ending creeps up to us, and a giant octopus appears to take whatever food he can find.
 The man is helpless to resist the size and spectacular nature of this mythical beast.

 2. Machine Gun, Third: Very much the most aggressive song the band has ever made.
-It has a forcefulness to it, and the juxtaposition of the music and the vocals help to make this a song worth remembering.
+It has a forcefulness to it, and the juxtaposition of the music and the vocals help make this a song worth remembering.
 The beat doesn't really evolve, but it doesn't need to.
 The beat is simple, and sometimes you don't need complexity to drive the song.
-Some things just work, and in this song, the beat, along with the drums that make their presence known, do all that needs to be done.
-Her voice is just like an added bonus.
+Some things work, and in this song, the beat and the drums that make their presence known, do all that needs to be done.
+Her voice is just like a bonus.

 1. Roads, Dummy: I suspect anyone reading this might agree that this song is easily the best they've ever written.
-It's a really sad song, but its pain is also its beauty.
-The whole feel of the song is dreary, but sometimes those are the songs that can bring the most beauty.
-Pain and sadness are a part of this world, and understanding that makes the happy moments worth fighting for.
-To this day the plot, and utter hopelessness of the song, and the pain behind Beth's voice still bring tears to my eyes.
-Without sadness and loss, nothing would be special.
+It's a sombre song, but its pain is also its beauty.
+The song's whole feel is dreary, but sometimes those are the songs that can bring the most beauty.
+Pain and sadness are a part of this world, and understanding makes the happy moments worth fighting for.
+To this day, the song's plot and utter hopelessness, and the pain behind Beth's voice still bring tears to my eyes.
+Without sadness and loss, nothing would be unique.
 I'm reminded of listening to this with my grandmother, Audrey.
-She quite liked this song one time she heard it played in my car, and that always has stayed with me.
+She quite liked this song when she heard it played in my car, and that always has stayed with me.
 She left this world, but at least the memory will never escape.
 That's the ultimate message I get from this song.
 Memories last forever.